 A few days after the Interisle study [36] was released, ICANN posted a proposal called “New gTLD Collision Risk Mitigation.”
 [38] It proposed how the risks identified in the Interisle study [36] could be mitigated.
 The proposal was based on the data sets used by Interisle and information provided by CAs on the domains specified within Internal Name certificates they had issued.
 The proposal defined three risk profiles for applied-for new gTLDs:

-Low-risk: there are fewer queries being received for the not-yet-delegated TLD at the root servers as there are for other delegated TLDs that are “empty”.
-The low-risk profile would fit roughly 80% of the applied-for new gTLDs.
+Low-risk: there were fewer queries being received for the not-yet-delegated TLD at the root servers as there were for other delegated TLDs that were “empty”.
+The low-risk profile fit roughly 80% of the applied-for new gTLDs.

-High-risk: the number of queries being received for the not-yet-delegated TLD at the root servers is an order of magnitude higher than other such queries.
+High-risk: the number of queries being received for the not-yet-delegated TLD at the root servers was an order of magnitude higher than other such queries.
 The high-risk profile would fit two names, home and corp.
-Also, corp is the string most often seen in Internal Name certificates.
+Also, corp was the string most often seen in Internal Name certificates.

-Uncalculated-risk: there is not enough information to determine if these are low or high risk.
-This is roughly 20% of all applied-for new gTLDs.
+Uncalculated-risk: there was not enough information to determine if these were low or high risk.
+This was roughly 20% of all applied-for new gTLDs.

-The proposal includes recommendations for mitigating the risk for each of the three risk profiles.
-Low-risk TLDs can be delegated, with a mandatory 120-day waiting period between signing an agreement and activating names.
-Also, for at least the first 30 days after first delegating a TLD, the registry operator will not activate names under the TLD, and during that time will notify the appropriate contacts for any IP address that requests a name under the TLD.
-High-risk TLDs are not to be delegated for the time being.
-Uncalculated-risk TLDs are not to be delegated until further study is completed, and applicants would also be expected to “provide evidence of the results from the steps taken to mitigate the name collision risks to an acceptable level.”
+The proposal included recommendations for mitigating the risk for each of the three risk profiles.
+Low-risk TLDs could be delegated, with a mandatory 120-day waiting period between signing an agreement and activating names.
+Also, for at least the first 30 days after first delegating a TLD, the registry operator would not activate names under the TLD, and during that time would notify the appropriate contacts for any IP address that requested a name under the TLD.
+High-risk TLDs were not to be delegated for the time being.
+Uncalculated-risk TLDs were not to be delegated until further study was completed, and applicants would also be expected to “provide evidence of the results from the steps taken to mitigate the name collision risks to an acceptable level.”

 ICANN also posted an announcement that gave an overview of the Interisle report, the mitigation proposal, and other information ICANN was making available related to the topic.
 [39]